donvadicastro/liveCollection/README.md

 collection.remove({id:1,name:'a'}, {sync: true});
 ```

-So to change collection behavior to support server persistance it must be ```{sync: true}``` flag added.
+So to change collection behavior to support server persistence it must be ```{sync: true}``` flag added.
-CRUD collection operations return promise so success and error callbacks can be used to get persistense result.
+CRUD collection operations return promise so success and error callbacks can be used to get persistence result.

 ```javascript
 collection.add({id:1,name:'a'}, {sync: true}).then(function() {